lewisli/RSFSRC/user/pyang/readme.txt

-Author: Pengliang Yang, Xi'an Jiatong Universtiy
+Author: Pengliang Yang, Xi'an Jiatong Universtiy, UT Austin
 Email: 	ypl.2100@gmail.com

 =================================================================
 Preamble: This readme files is committed to explain my programs.
 Some of them have been tested.
 The rest are under construction.
 Be careful when you try to use them!
+Please feel free to contact me if you find errors or have suggestions!
 =================================================================

-Under this directory, I implemented the algorithms:
+In this directory, I implemented the algorithms:

 1) POCS (projection onto convex sets), FFTW required
-Main:		Mpocs3d.c, Mfpocs3d.c, Mpocs5d.c, Mpocs3d2.c
+Main:		Mpocs3d.c, Mfpocs2d.c, Mfpocs3d.c, Mpocs.c,
 Depends on:	fftn.c
 Test file: 	/book/xjtu/test/fpocs3d/SConstruct
 		/book/xjtu/test/fpocs2d/SConstruct
+		/book/xjtu/test/pocs5d/SConstruct
 Note: fpocs is a two-step version of POCS.
 You are able to test
-    sfpocs3d, sffpocs3d, sfpocs3d2 by changing the name of the
-    program in /book/xjtu/test/fpocs3d/SConstruct.
-POCS implemented
+    sfpocs3d and sffpocs3d by changing the name of the program in /book/xjtu/test/fpocs3d/SConstruct.

-    in frequency domain (see sfpocs3d2) data gives much faster speed.
-    It saves the storage and computational cost of FFT.
+    POCS implemented in frequency domain (see sfpocs) data gives much faster speed.
+It saves the storage and computational cost of FFT. sfpocs can handle any dimensional data interpolation.
+    Thanks ot the data generation effort done by Sergey in the sript of /book/xjtu/test/pocs5d/SConstruct as the validation.

 For more information on FPOCS, check the paper:
  Yang Pengliang, Gao Jinghuai, Chen Wenchao, "On analysis-based two-step interpolation methods for randomly sampled seismic data"